-SECTION VII

-VARIOUS RULES OF GOOD ORDER
+SECTION VII VARIOUS RULES OF GOOD ORDER

-- 1. All rules in this handbook, especially those concerning behavior, are applicable when wearing the uniform in the neighborhood, around the school, at extracurricular activities, or whenever the student is identifiable as a member of the De La Salle community. - The greatest courtesy must be extended toward faculty and other adult personnel of the school, fellow students, and visitors.
+- 1. All rules in this handbook, especially those concerning behavior, are applicable when wearing the uniform in the neighborhood, around the school, at extracurricular activities, or whenever the student is identifiable as a member of the De La Salle community. - 2.
+The greatest courtesy must be extended toward faculty and other adult personnel of the school, fellow students, and visitors.
 This shall also be the case when using public and private transportation, including the school bus system. - 3.
 Students are responsible for the cleanliness of De La Salle.
 This includes all grounds, classrooms, lockers, school buildings, and all school property. - 4.
 The Saint Charles Avenue entrance to the school is reserved for the use of visitors to the school, the faculty, adult staff, and parents.
-Students should only use this entrance when arriving after the start of the school day. - The Valmont and Leontine Street entrances of the school are the ordinary entrances for students before and after school.
+Students should only use this entrance when arriving after the start of the school day.

+The Valmont and Leontine Street entrances of the school are the ordinary entrances for students before and after school.
 Students who are dropped off and picked up are not to use Saint Charles Avenue (except after the start of the school day or when checked out by their parents during the school day).
-To assure their safety, they are to enter or exit through the Valmont and Leontine entrances. - 5.
-Eating and drinking are only allowed in the school Cafeteria, Lobby, and Commons.
+To assure their safety, they are to enter or exit through the Valmont and Leontine entrances.

+- 5. Eating and drinking are only allowed in the school Cafeteria, Lobby, and Commons.
 No food or drink is to be taken from the Cafeteria or brought into the school building.
 Students are never allowed to walk around the school displaying drinks or food.
 Water bottles should be in backpacks when moving through the building.
-Exceptions to this rule are at the discretion of the Administration.

-- 6. During the lunch periods, students are allowed only in the cafeteria, commons, playing field, CAVS Center, and school lobby. - 7.
+Exceptions to this rule are at the discretion of the Administration. - 6.
+During the lunch periods, students are allowed only in the cafeteria, commons, playing field, CAVS Center, and school lobby. - 7.
 THE ELEVATOR MAY BE USED ONLY WITH WRITTEN PERMISSION FROM THE DEAN OF STUDENTS.
 Students of the opposite sex are not permitted to use the elevator together. - 8.
 Entrance to the gymnasium is to be made through the schoolyard. - 9.
-Cellular phones must be turned off during the school day and kept out of sight.
+Cell phones must be turned off during the school day and kept out of sight.
 They should be kept in lockers or backpacks, not in pockets and not on the student.
 They may not be used in any way, text messaging or otherwise.
-They are not to be seen at any time on campus during the school day, unless such use is directed by the Administration.
-Cell phones can be used in the building after the dismissal bell.
-However, they cannot be used to take pictures or videos during this time.
+They are not to be seen at any time on campus during the school day, unless such use is directed by a DLS administrator, teacher or staff member.
+For the purpose of this rule, the school day begins as soon as a student arrives on campus in the morning.